Superstar (Lupe Fiasco song): Chart performance

 "Superstar" peaked at number 13 on the Billboard Pop Charts, and number ten on the Billboard Hot 100, becoming Lupe Fiasco's first top ten song on the chart.
 It also surpassed the success of his first single on the Hot R&B/Hip-Hop Songs chart, peaking at number 19, and was his first song to appear on the Rhythmic Top 40, peaking at number eight.

 In the United Kingdom, "Superstar" was moved to BBC Radio 1's A-List after being made Record of the Week by both Sara Cox and Jo Whiley on December 27, 2007.
-As a result, the song debuted at number seven on the UK Singles Chart solely on downloads on January 13, 2008 – for the week ending date January 19, 2008 – before climbing to its peak of number four on the chart following its physical CD release the following week.
+As a result, the song debuted at number seven on the UK Singles Chart solely on downloads on January 13, 2008, for the week ending date January 19, 2008, before climbing to its peak of number four on the chart following its physical CD release the following week.
 It became Lupe Fiasco's highest-charting song in Britain to date, outperforming both of his previous biggest hits, "Kick, Push" and "Daydreamin'", both of which peaked within the top 30 of the UK Singles Chart.

 The song was nominated for Best Rap/Sung Collaboration at the Grammy Awards of 2009.
-It was also nominated for 2008 Teen Choice Music: Rap/Hip-Hop Song award.
+It was also nominated for the 2008 Teen Choice Music: Rap/Hip-Hop Song award.
 Additionally, "Superstar" was the theme song of Fox8's Football Superstar.

 Music video

 The video depicts a Mercedes-Benz S-Class stopping at the red carpet.
 Two girls leave the car.
 Director Hype Williams manages to slip in two characters from Lupe Fiasco's The Cool.
 The Cool with his characterizing skeleton hand and The Streets with her dollar signs in her eyes.
 The Cool apparently sold his soul to The Game for fame and fortune.
-In return, The Game's wife The Streets made him The Coolest and gave him the Mercedes as well as his bling and the gold key he has around his neck.
-Santos also appears in the video in a dark smoke room with shades on.
-The Video itself has been nominated for a MTV's VMA for Best Hip Hop Video.
+In return, The Game's wife, The Streets, made him The Coolest and gave him the Mercedes as well as his bling and the gold key he has around his neck.
+Santos also appears in the video in a dark, smoky room with shades on.
+The Video itself has been nominated for an MTV VMA for Best Hip Hop Video.

 Other versions

-There is an official remix to the song, featuring Matthew Santos, Young Jeezy & T.I.
+There is an official remix to the song, featuring Matthew Santos, Young Jeezy & T.I..
 A recent performance on MTV was made, with Patrick Stump of Fall Out Boy performing the vocals of the end of the song.

 A third version of the song was performed by Fiasco and Santos on BBC Radio in the United Kingdom, and featured an entirely acoustic instrumental without any percussion accompaniment.
 It was unofficially released on the internet and later officially released (20 October 2008) on BBC Radio 1's Live Lounge – Volume 3.